 Risk Factors for Peri-Implantitis and How to Minimize Them

 While it’s true that anyone could develop peri-implantitis, there are certain risk factors that make it more likely that you’ll develop this rare complication.
 Don’t worry, though.
 With proper care, all these risk factors can be mitigated.

 Risk factors for peri-implantitis include:

 - Having certain medical conditions, such as a compromised immune system, osteoporosis or diabetes.
-Don’t worry, having these conditions doesn’t mean you can’t get dental implants, or that you will definitely develop peri-implantitis.
-By working in coordination with either your primary care physician or specialist, our Macomb doctors can come up with a personalized treatment plan for you to reduce your risk of developing an infection.
+Having these conditions doesn’t mean you can’t get dental implants, or that you will definitely develop peri-implantitis.
+By working in coordination with either your primary care physician or specialist, Associated Oral & Maxillofacial Surgeons can come up with a personalized treatment plan for you to reduce your risk of developing an infection.